bespon/bespon_website/docs/spec_overview.md

 {key = value, another_key = another_value}
 ```
 As with inline lists, everything within an inline dict must have indentation
 greater than or equal to that of the line on which the dict started.
-While
+The only
+exception is if an inline dict occurs within an inline collection type, in
+which case it inherits the indentation level of the parent collection, and
+everything within it must have indentation greater than or equal to that
-logical and consistent indentation beyond this is encouraged, it is not
+indentation level.
+While logical and consistent indentation beyond this is
-enforced in any way.
+encouraged, it is not enforced in any way.

+In an indentation-style dict, an equals sign `=` must be on the same line as
+the end of its key.
+In an inline-style dict, an equals sign is permitted to
+be the first thing on the line immediately following the end of its key to
+provide resiliance against poor line breaking, but purposely doing this is
+strongly discouraged.